-When the codebook $\mathcal{C}$ is constructed from a good pair of nested lattices (see Example~\ref{ex:latticecodebooks}), the distribution of the effective noise at each sub-channel $k$, which is a linear combination of an AWGN and $2M$ dither vectors, approaches that of an AWGN with zero mean and variance $\sigma^2_{\text{eff},k}$~\cite{ng11IT}.
+When the codebook $\mathcal{C}$ is constructed from a good pair of nested lattices (see Example~\ref{ex:latticecodebooks}), the distribution of the effective noise at each sub-channel $k$, which is a linear combination of an AWGN and $2M$ dither vectors, approaches (with the code's block length) that of an AWGN with zero mean and variance $\sigma^2_{\text{eff},k}$~\cite{ng11IT}.
 Good nested lattice codebooks can achieve any rate satisfying

-over a $\bmod-\Lambda_c$ AWGN channel with signal-to-noise ratio $\Tsnr_{\text{eff},k}$~\cite{ez04,ng11IT}.
+over a $\bmod \mymathhyphen\Lambda_c$ AWGN channel with signal-to-noise ratio $\Tsnr_{\text{eff},k}$~\cite{ez04,ng11IT}.
 Since $\bv_k$ is a codeword from a good nested lattice code and $\bz_{\text{eff},k}$ approaches an AWGN in distribution, $\bv_k$ can be decoded~\cite{zneg12IT,ng11IT} from $\tilde{\by}_{\text{eff},k}$ as long as the rate of the codebook $\mathcal{C}$ satisfies~\eqref{rateAWGN}.
 It follows that as long as

 all sub-channels $k=1,\ldots,2M$ can decode their linear combinations $\bv_k$ without error, and therefore IF equalization can achieve any rate satisfying